First of all let’s start from the basics and understand what exactly is Egg Donation.

 Although the aim is to remove all the available eggs, there is a possibility of not collecting all of them.
 So, it’s recommended that women stay away from sexual intercourse until their next menstruation or use protection.

 Most women go back to their birth control pills or the vaginal ring after the donation, but it is advisable still to use condoms for 2 weeks into the following month.

 The Oocyte Donor will have several blood tests and ultrasound exams throughout the oocyte donation cycle to check her body’s response to the medications.

 Risks and Side Effects

 Egg donation is a relatively low-risk procedure.
 The process and medications involved are not different from what women doing IVF with their own eggs experience and have nearly the same amount of risk.

-The use of anesthetic drugs during the retrieval procedure comes with a little risk, but serious complications are very rare.
+Using anesthetic drugs during the retrieval procedure comes with a little risk, but serious complications are rare.

 Some patients may have bleeding when the physician passes the needle transvaginally into their ovaries.
 In some rare cases, the bladder, bowel, or blood vessels close to these organs may also become damaged.
 But severe damage or bleeding is very, very rare.

 Infections can also result after the retrieval of the eggs.
 The physician may recommend that the donor takes antibiotics to avoid this.